yuliu0322/yuliu0322.github.io/_pages/research.md

 ## 2. Aquaculture Health and Oral Delivery Systems

-An important component of my doctoral research explores biodegradable delivery platforms for probiotics and inactivated pathogens in aquaculture.
-Oral administration is the most practical strategy for large-scale disease prevention in fish and shrimp, yet preserving the stability and bioavailability of bioactive compounds during feed storage and gastrointestinal transit remains challenging.
-My work investigates PLGA-based microparticle systems that are spray-coated onto extruded feed pellets as a post-processing step, aiming to protect encapsulated cargo from storage degradation, enable controlled release, and explore their potential to enhance immune responses in aquatic species.
+An important component of my doctoral research focuses on developing biodegradable delivery platforms for probiotics and inactivated pathogens in aquaculture.
+Oral delivery represents the most scalable strategy for disease prevention in fish and shrimp, yet maintaining the stability and bioavailability of bioactive compounds during feed storage and gastrointestinal transit remains challenging.
+My work investigates PLGA-based microparticle systems that are spray-coated onto extruded feed pellets as a post-processing step.
+These systems are designed to protect encapsulated bioactive compounds during storage and enable controlled release in the digestive tract, with the ultimate goal of enhancing immune responses and improving disease prevention in aquatic species.

 **Research topics:**

-- PLGA microparticle delivery systems
+- PLGA-based microparticle delivery
-- Oral delivery of probiotics and immunostimulants
+- Oral vaccines and probiotics
-- Controlled-release technologies
+- Controlled-release systems
-- Functional feed development
+- Functional aquafeeds
-- Aquaculture disease prevention
+- Disease prevention
 <br>

 <div style="text-align:center;">